 - Functions Core Tools 2.0 (previously known as Azure Functions CLI)

 Once you’ve installed and configured those tools, you’re set and it’s time to get started.

-Functions Core Tools allow you to spin up new Azure Function projects quickly.
+Azure Functions Core Tools allow you to spin up new Azure Functions projects quickly.
 The Command Line Interface (CLI) accepts various arguments.
 For demonstration purpose, we’ll just use the

 --sample argument which will create a small Azure Function which receives a name (

 HTTP trigger and produces a new

 Dockerfile for our new Azure Functions project.